afaherty27/kitchenManagementApp/README.md

     A "dishUser" will simply have access to the schedule and contact list

-    For the "generalManager" role, they will be able to access the schedule, contact list, and push notifications to the rest of the roles if there is an announcement/memo for the kithcen.
+    For the "generalManager" role, they will be able to access the schedule, contact list, and push notifications to the rest of the roles if there is an announcement/memo for the kitchen.